CSharpFiasco/fizz-buzz/README.md

 2. Client side session replay

-   This strategy involves recording a user's session to get some insight into the exact sequence of actions that led to particular issue or bug.
+   This strategy involves recording a user's session to get some insight into the exact sequence of actions that led to a particular issue or bug.
 It can also be useful to UX to see how a user finds features.
 An example of this is [User Pilot](https://userpilot.com/product/session-recording/)

 3. Server side logging